elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+## 7.6.9

+ - Action parameters embedded in the "actions" tree no longer inherit down to child actions

 ## 7.6

  - If using an example witha  custom RP, such as skulls or war, you may need to specify the version 7 RP